 \subsection{Structural analysis of representation spaces}

-We used representational similarity analysis (RSA)~\citep{kriegeskorte_representational_2008} to measure the alignment between conceptual representations derived under different conditions (i.e., varying contexts or models), which is non-parametric and has been widely adopted to measure topological alignment between representation spaces~\citep{kriegeskorte_peeling_2019}.
+We used representational similarity analysis (RSA)~\citep{kriegeskorte_representational_2008} to measure the alignment between conceptual representations derived under different conditions (i.e., across contexts or models), which is non-parametric and has been widely adopted to measure topological alignment between representation spaces~\citep{kriegeskorte_peeling_2019}.
 Let $X \in \mathbb{R}^{m \times d_{1}}$ and $Y \in \mathbb{R}^{m \times d_{2}}$ denote two sets of conceptual representations for $m$ concepts with dimensionality of $d_{1}$ and $d_{2}$, respectively.
 Each space is characterized by its relational structure, represented by a (dis)similarity matrix $M \in \mathbb{R}^{m \times m}$, where the entry $M_{i,j}$ denotes the (dis)similarity between the representations of the $i^{\textrm{th}}$ and $j^{\textrm{th}}$ concepts in the corresponding space.
 The alignment can then be calculated as the Spearman's rank correlation between the upper (or lower) diagonal portion of the two matrices $M_{X}$ and $M_{Y}$, yielding values ranging from $-1$ to $1$.

 An appropriate similarity function is needed for the (dis)similarity matrix to characterize the relational structure of the representation space.
-While cosine similarity has been widely adopted since the advent of static distributed word embeddings, it is sensitive to outliers and may be suboptimal for capturing non-linear relationships and sensitive to outliers~\citep{zhelezniak-etal-2019-correlation}.
-We thus employed two different metrics including the cosine similarity and Spearman's rank correlation.
-Comparison with human behavioural data suggests that the cosine similarity captures semantic similarity (e.g., \textsc{cups} and \textsc{mugs}) while Spearman's rank correlation reflects both similarity and association (e.g., \textsc{cups} and \textsc{coffee}) (Supplementary Information SI 1.3, Fig. S3a\textendash b).
-We primarily used Spearman's rank correlation as the similarity function, with results from cosine similarity provided in \textit{SI Appendix}, section~\ref{si:results-converge}; Fig.~\ref{fig:converge-si} \textit{A}--\textit{B}.
+While cosine similarity has been widely adopted since the advent of static word embeddings, it is sensitive to outliers and may be suboptimal for capturing non-linear relationships~\citep{zhelezniak-etal-2019-correlation}.
+We thus employed two metrics: cosine similarity and Spearman's rank correlation.
+Comparison with human behavioral data suggests that the cosine similarity captures semantic similarity while Spearman's rank correlation reflects both similarity and association (\textit{SI Appendix}, section~\ref{si:results-similarity}; Fig.~\ref{fig:similarity-si} \textit{A}--\textit{B}).
+We adopted Spearman correlation as our primary similarity function, with results from cosine similarity provided in \textit{SI Appendix}, section~\ref{si:results-converge}; Fig.~\ref{fig:converge-si} \textit{A}--\textit{B}.